Cyber4All/terraform-cyber4all-catalog/modules/ecs-service/README.md

 #### Task Execution Role

-The ECS task execution role is an IAM role granting permissions to the ECS task during provisioning.
-It is assigned the `AmazonECSTaskExecutionRolePolicy` policy by default, and additional policies, such as access to Secrets Manager secrets, can be attached using the `ecs_container_secrets` and `docker_credential_secretsmanager_arn` variables.
+The [ECS task execution](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html) role is an IAM role granting permissions to the ECS task during provisioning.
+This module assigns the `AmazonECSTaskExecutionRolePolicy` policy by default, and additional policies, such as access to Secrets Manager secrets, can be attached using the `ecs_container_secrets` and `docker_credential_secretsmanager_arn` variables.

 #### Task Role

-The ECS task role is an IAM role granting permissions to the ECS task at runtime.
+The [ECS task role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) is an IAM role granting permissions to the ECS task at runtime.
 By default, no policies are attached, but you can add policies using the `ecs_task_role_policy_arns` variable.
 This may be necessary if the ECS task needs to access other AWS services like S3 or SNS.

 #### Container Logging

-Container logging can be enabled to send container logs to CloudWatch Logs, useful for debugging and monitoring.
+Container logging can be enabled to send container (application) logs to [CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html), useful for debugging and monitoring.
 Use the `enable_container_logs` variable to enable or disable this feature.
+Enabling this feature will provision the necessary resources to send logs to CloudWatch Logs automatically.

 #### Container Environment Variables